rodpayne/home-assistant_person_location/docs/integration_quality_checklist.md

 - [ ] `exception-translations` - Exception messages are translatable
 - [ ] `icon-translations` - Entities implement icon translations
 - ✅ `reconfiguration-flow` - Integrations should have a reconfigure flow
-- 🟩 `repair-issues` - Repair issues and repair flows are used when user intervention is needed
+- ✅ `repair-issues` - Repair issues and repair flows are used when user intervention is needed - *Repair issues and repair flows are used when user intervention is needed.
+(Disabled provider credentials/API failures generate a repair issue)*
 - ✅ `stale-devices` - Stale devices are removed

 ## Platinum